emarsden/pgmacs/doc/src/quickstart.md

 ![Screenshot connection widget](img/connect-widget-table-list.gif)

-It will then open the PGmacs main buffer, which will show you a list of the tables available in the database.
+It will then open the main PGmacs [table-list buffer](table-list.html), which will show you a list of the tables available in the database.

 You can also open PGmacs with a PostgreSQL connection string